ed-syspertec/Virtel/docs/manuals/virtel/Virtel457UG/User_Guide.rst

 .. _#_V457UG_customizing_with_option:

 1.15.4.
-Customizing Virtel using Compatibity and the Option modes
+Customizing Virtel using Compatibity and Option modes
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Virtel V4.56 introduces some enhancements to customisation.
-With Virtel 4.56, customization is possible at a global level, effecting all transactions for an entry point, or at a transaction level, effecting only specific.
-Previous customisation was at an entry level only.
-To maintain compatibility with older release of Virtel the original customisation design is supported under a feature called "compatibility mode".
-By default this feature is not active.
-The compatibility feature can be activated by including the following statement in the TCT:-
+With Virtel 4.56, customization is possible at a global level, effecting all transactions for an entry point, or at a transaction level, effecting only specific transactions.
+Previous customisation was only at the entry point level.
+To maintain compatibility with older release of Virtel the original customisation design continues to be supported under a feature called "compatibility mode".
+This compatibility feature can be activated by including the following statement in the TCT:-

 ::

 	HTSETn=(OPTION-DEFAULT-COMPATIBILITY) where n = 1_4.

-As delivered, Virtel V4.56 defaults to having no custom feature active.
-That means neither compatibility mode or the /option/ pathname is active.
-To turn on these features the following actions must be performed.
+As delivered, Virtel V4.56 defaults to having no custom mode active.
+That means neither compatibility mode or the option mode is active.
+To turn one on these modes on the following actions must be performed.

 1.15.4.1 Compatibility Mode

 - Update the TCT with the HTSETn statement to turn on compatibility mode and reassemble the TCT.
+- Modify the elements (w2hparm.js, custom.css, custom.js etc.) and upload to the relevant directory.
+This would normally be CLI-DIR
 - Update the relevant transactions to point to the CLI-DIR for the elements you wish to customize or modify.
 The transactions are:-

 ::

-	XXX-03Cz   where XXX = W2H (WEB2HOST Entry Point) or CLI (CLIWHOST Entry Point). z = C for custom.css, h for help.html and j for custom.js
+	XXX-03Cz   where XXX = W2H (WEB2HOST Entry Point) or CLI (CLIWHOST Entry Point).
+			   z = C for custom.css, H for help.html and J for custom.js
 	XXX-03P    where XXX = W2H (WEB2HOST Entry Point) or CLI (CLIWHOST Entry Point).
 			   This transaction provides the directory for a modified w2hparm.js

+By default, the applications associated with these transactions is set to "W2H-DIR".

-For example, if a modified w2hparm.js is required for all transactions and a modified toolbar was required for only applications running under the CLIWHOST entry point then the following transactions would be changed:-
+As an example, if the w2hparm option "Enter=Enter" is required rather than the default "Enter=Newline" and a modified toolbar is also required for transctions running under the CLIWHOST entry point then the following transactions would be changed:-
 ::

-	W2H-03P		Application = CLI-DIR 		Default = W2H-DIR.
-Will now locate w2hparm.js from CLI-DIR.
+	W2H-03P		Application = CLI-DIR.
+Default = W2H-DIR.
+Locate w2hparm.js from CLI-DIR.
 	CLI-03P		Application = CLI-DIR   Default = W2H-DIR.
-Will now locate w2hparm.js from CLI-DIR.
+Locate w2hparm.js from CLI-DIR.
 	CLI-03CJ	Application = CLI-DIR   Default = W2H-DIR.
 Will now locate custom.js from CLI-DIR.

-- Modify the elements (w2hparm.js, custom.css, custom.js etc.) and upload to the relevant directory.
-This would normally be CLI-DIR
+- w2hparm.js would be modified and uploaded to CLI-DIR.
+- Custom.js would be modified to support the tool bar change and uploaded to CLI-DIR.

+The transaction W2H-03CJ is left pointing to W2H-DIR meaning that applications under the WEB2HOST entry point would have the default tool bar.

-.. danger:: Updating elements in the default W2H-DIR directory is not recommended as they will be overwritten by maintenance updates or Virtel release updates.
+.. danger:: Updating elements in the default W2H-DIR directory is not recommended as they will be overwritten by maintenance or Virtel release updates.
 Keep customized elements in the CLI-DIR directory.

-1.15.4.2 /option/ path mode
+1.15.4.2 Option mode

-The new customisation features uses the /option/ pathname to point to a directory where all the relevant customisation elements should reside.
-This directory should be the CLI-DIR.
-To use this feature a  w2hparm.js should include the "global-settings" attribute.
+This Option mode uses the /option/ pathname to locate a directory where all the relevant customisation elements reside.
+The recommended directory is CLI-DIR.
+To use this mode the w2hparm.js file must include the "global-settings" attribute.
 The following is an example:-
 ::

 	"global-settings":{